Octogeddon review — who knew that fighting as a giant octopus could be this fun?

 An occasional crash

-The game quit on my PC a couple of times.
+The game crashed on my PC a couple of times.
 Fortunately, you never lose much momentum when that happens.
 I rebooted and it worked fine.
-But those crashes do come later in the game, and it could be frustrating if they happen at the wrong time.
+But those crashes still happen later on, and it could be frustrating if they occur at the wrong time.

 Not every weapon is useful